12 reasons why you need an alternative CMS to WordPress

 Lastly, a word on menus in WordPress: You create a menu in a separate location in the CMS.
 When you then proceed to create new pages and have not chosen that new pages are to be automatically added to the menu, you must navigate to the menu creator and add the new page to the menu.
 Twice the work for the same result.

-As WordPress is mainly directed towards non-technical people, the platform doesn’t promote professional web development or understanding for the process.
+As WordPress is mainly directed towards non-technical people, the platform doesn’t promote professional web development or understanding of the process.
 The standard procedure in WordPress is to edit directly in the production environment, as opposed to the professional method with other, safer deployment environments.
-If there is a mistake in one or more of the newly embedded codes in your “prod”, it can end up breaking your website and cause embarrassing downtime.
+If there is a mistake in one or more of the newly embedded codes in your “prod,” it can end up breaking your website and cause embarrassing downtime.

 While running a WordPress server is easy, it is quite cumbersome to run an identical setup on a test server and locally.
 WordPress hard codes URLs to each server several places in the database, and you therefore have to run a search and replace in the database to make a WordPress instance to run locally.
 After this you must manually add changes one by one.